triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 ```

-The output of the same should look like below:
+The output of the client should look like below:
 ```
 ===========
 prompt => 'T h e   f u t u r e   o f   A I   i s'